If you believe we have not met your expectations, we invite you to tell us so that we can rectify the situation. We value all feedback.

 A formal complaint is any concern that has been submitted in writing which requires a formal response.
 If you wish to register a formal complaint we aim to acknowledge receipt of it within 5 working days.

-After acknowledging your complaint, the Head of Fundraising will carry out an investigation and subsequently respond with conclusions.
+After acknowledging your complaint, the Chief Executive Officer will carry out an investigation and subsequently respond with conclusions.
 If we are unable to resolve a complaint to your satisfaction within 10 working days of our acknowledgement, we will update you on our progress on a weekly basis (or some other interval agreed by both parties).

 If the response to your complaint is not resolved to your satisfaction you have the right to appeal directly to the Chair of the Board of Trustees.